Gustav Holst: Recordings

 Holst made some recordings, conducting his own music.
 For the Columbia company he recorded Beni Mora, the Marching Song and the complete Planets with the London Symphony Orchestra (LSO) in 1922, using the acoustic process.
 The limitations of early recording prevented the gradual fade-out of women's voices at the end of "Neptune", and the lower strings had to be replaced by a tuba to obtain an effective bass sound.
 With an anonymous string orchestra Holst recorded the St Paul's Suite and Country Song in 1925.
-Columbia's main rival, HMV, issued recordings of some of the same repertoire, with an unnamed orchestra conducted by Albert Coates.
+Columbia's main rival, His Master's Voice (HMV), issued recordings of some of the same repertoire, with an unnamed orchestra conducted by Albert Coates.
 When electrical recording came in, with dramatically improved recording quality, Holst and the LSO re-recorded The Planets for Columbia in 1926.

 In the early LP era little of Holst's music was available on disc.
 Only six of his works are listed in the 1955 issue of The Record Guide: The Planets (recordings under Boult on HMV and Nixa, and another under Sir Malcolm Sargent on Decca); the Perfect Fool ballet music; the St Paul's Suite; and three short choral pieces.
 In the stereo LP and CD eras numerous recordings of The Planets were issued, performed by orchestras and conductors from round the world.
 By the early years of the 21st century most of the major and many of the minor orchestral and choral works had been issued on disc.
 The 2008 issue of The Penguin Guide to Recorded Classical Music contained seven pages of listings of Holst's works on CD.
 Of the operas, Savitri, The Wandering Scholar, and At the Boar's Head have been recorded.